 A multi-phase exploration program was initiated in March 2023 on the Rupert Lithium Project (including the Moyenne and Pontax tenure packages) which completed in October 2023.
 A total of 4,611 metres of diamond drilling was completed over 12 holes.
-Of these, 6 holes each were drilled into two coherent robust till geochemical anomalies.
-A total of 6,248 soil, 183 rock and 731 Heavy Mineral Concentrate samples were collected on the Pontax and Rupert tenure packages, with results pending.
-A short Top of Bedrock sampling program ceased as a result of the wildfire activity in April and May of 2023 in the Quebec area.
-Heavy Mineral Concentrate Samples were submitted to Overburden Drilling Management for indicator mineral counts, with results pending.
+Of these, 6 holes each were drilled to test bedrock at the head of two coherent robust till geochemical anomalies.
+A total of 6,248 soil, 183 rock and 731 heavy mineral concentrate (HMC) samples were collected on the Pontax and Rupert tenure packages, with results pending.
+A short top-of-bedrock RC drilling program ceased as a result of the wildfire activity in April and May of 2023.
+Heavy mineral concentrate samples from the RC program were submitted to Overburden Drilling Management for indicator mineral counts, with results pending.